Conifold transitions via affine geometry and mirror symmetry: Affine manifolds with polyhedral decompositions

 \subsection{Quotient fans.}

-If the polyhedral decomposition is toric (see above), then to every cell $\tau \in \mathcal P$ one can associate a complete fan $\Sigma_{\tau}$ in $M'_{\R}$ as follows.
+If the polyhedral decomposition is toric (see above), then to every cell $\tau \in \mathcal P$ one can associate a complete fan $\Sigma_{\tau}$, called the quotient fan of $\tau$, whose dimension is equal to the codimension of $\tau$.
+It is defined as follows.
 Let $b \in \inter(\tau) - \Delta$, then to every $\sigma$ such that $\tau \subset \sigma$, one can associate the tangent wedge of $\sigma$ at $b$.
 This can be viewed as a convex rational polyhedral cone inside $T_bB_0$ (with lattice structure given by $\Lambda$).
-The union of all such cones forms a complete fan in $T_bB_0$, which in fact is the pull back of a complete fan in the quotient $T_bB_0 / T_b \tau$.
+The union of all such cones forms a complete fan in $T_bB_0$, which is the pull back of a complete fan in the quotient $T_bB_0 / T_b \tau$.
 Let $\Sigma_{\tau}$ be such a fan.
-The toric condition ensures that the quotient spaces $T_bB_0 / T_b \tau$ are independent of $b \in \tau - \Delta$, in fact they can be all identified with $M'_{\R}$ via parallel transport along paths contained in a suitably small neighborhood $U_{\tau}$ of $\inter(\tau)$.
+The toric condition ensures that the quotient spaces $T_bB_0 / T_b \tau$ and the fan $\Sigma_{\tau}$ are independent of $b \in \tau - \Delta$, in fact they can be all identified via parallel transport along paths contained in a suitably small neighborhood $U_{\tau}$ of $\inter(\tau)$.
 The local properties of monodromy, assuming the toric condition, imply that this identification is independent of the chosen path.
-Hence also $\Sigma_{\tau}$ is independent of $b$ and can be assumed to be a fan in $M'_{\R}$.